nathiedeheyl/pp3_coolness-tracker/README.md

 - More detailed error handling on inputs: Individual error messages for empty inputs, negative number inputs, empty or whitespace inputs and so on.
 - Implement 'exit' option during input.
+- Handling invalid date format and skipping rows (unlikely to occur).
+- Handling error message if spreadsheet/worksheet are unavailable/deleted.

 ## Testing